Information, Education & Outreach Grants

-The IGBC has awarded $36,000 each year since 2007 to the five grizzly bear recovery ecosystems to fund Information and Education (I&E) projects that promote grizzly bear habitat and recovery.
-View descriptions of the six grizzly bear ecosystems by following links on the left side of the home page.
+The IGBC has awarded $36,000 each year since 2007 to the grizzly bear recovery ecosystems to fund Information, Education & Outreach (IEO) projects that promote grizzly bear habitat and recovery.

-FAQs about annual IGBC Information and Education Grants
+FAQs about annual IGBC Information, Education & Outreach Grants

 Who is eligible to apply?

-Organizations and government agencies within the five grizzly bear ecosystems may apply, however it is highly recommended that these entities begin the application process by contacting the state and federal agency information, education and public relations staff before proceeding.
+Organizations and government agencies within the grizzly bear ecosystems may apply.
+However, it is highly recommended that these entities begin the application process by contacting the state and federal agency information and education staff in their area before proceeding.

-Grant applications will be reviewed first by the IGBC I&E Subcommittee Chair for the ecosystem, and will need to have local support.
-After the first tier of review, the I&E Subcommittee Chairs will forward their selections to the IGBC Executive Coordinator for a final review by the IGBC selection committee.
+Grant applications will be reviewed first by the IGBC IEO Subcommittee Chair for the ecosystem, and will need to have local support.
+After the first tier of review, the IEO Subcommittee Chairs will forward their selections to the IGBC Executive Coordinator for a final review by the IGBC selection committee.

 What are the grant criteria?

 - Projects need to be information and education specific.
 For instance, funding a person to present bear-related camper education is acceptable, funding a campground sanitation crew who offers some bear education as a sideline or distributes materials as they clean a campground is not.

 - We encourage project requests that are useable in multiple ecosystems.
 These could be products/projects designed to be general enough for use in all recovery areas.

 - We encourage projects that include partners or leverage grant dollars with in-kind or matches from partners.